An introductory example

 joined_on(?, g, d), for instance, will produce a list of all users who joined group

 d.
 Lookups are performed in constant time (

-introduced_by) look similar to the
+friends look similar to

 Messages and message handlers

 Now that we've completed the design of our data structures, it's time to start writing some actual code.
 We've already written a couple of read-only methods: